 “Children are increasingly exposed to violence, abuse, mental stress, school drop-out and exploitation.
 Support for their education, protection and access to protective environments must be scaled up,” read part of the UNICEF report.

-Save the Children Zimbabwe, in its 2020 call to action report on prioritizing children in the Covid-19 response noted that environment in which children grow and develop has been disrupted and vulnerable groups including children with disabilities, living in urban informal settlements and in rural communities, and child-headed families are worst affected by a coronavirus.
+Save the Children Zimbabwe, in its 2020 call to action report on prioritizing children in the Covid-19 response noted that the environment in which children grow and develop have been disrupted and vulnerable groups including children with disabilities, living in urban informal settlements and in rural communities, and child headed families are worst affected by coronavirus.

 Shamwari Yemwanasikana, a non-governmental organization that works to empower women and girls, says the young girls in rural and informal communities of Zimbabwe who sacrifice their childhood, education and future to take care of their siblings are heroines.